Seventh Grade Math Teacher, Math Club / Math Team Coach

-Anatoliy Gulimovskiy is a seventh and an eighth grade math teacher and he coaches Black Pine Circle School’s championship Math Team and Math Club.
-Mr. Gulimovskiy was a senior math teacher for ten years at the Vinnitsa State Pedagogical University, and a vice-principal for nine years at Vinnitsa High School in Ukraine.
-In all, Mr. Gulimovskiy has more than 48 years of experience teaching middle school and high school math in the U.S., Ukraine, and Zambia, where he was also the head of the Kambule Secondary School’s math department.
+Anatoliy Gulimovskiy was a senior math teacher for 10 years at the Vinnitsa State Pedagogical University, and a vice-principal for nine years at Vinnitsa High School in Ukraine.
+In all, Mr. Gulimovskiy has more than 50 years of experience teaching middle and high school math in the U.S., Ukraine, and Zambia, where he was also the head of the Kambule Secondary School’s math department.
 He has an M.S. in mathematics with a minor in physics from the Vinnitsa State Pedagogical University, and he has also completed his requirements for a doctorate.
-He is assisted by his wife, Zinaida Gulimovskaya, who also holds a B.S. in mathematics.
-Mr. Gulimovskiy joined the Black Pine Circle School faculty in 1996.
-In 2008, Mr. Gulimovskiy was chosen by the Mathematical Association of America as a winner of the Edyth May Sliffe Award for Distinguished Junior High School Mathematics Teaching.
+Anatoliy joined the Black Pine Circle School faculty in 1996.
+In 2008, he was chosen by the Mathematical Association of America as a winner of the Edyth May Sliffe Award for Distinguished Junior High School Mathematics Teaching.
+He enjoys reading books, playing soccer, and being a fan of the Oakland A’s and San Jose Sharks.

 Why I Work with Children